 3: He wants to prove himself to his estranged wife.

-4: he feels like he’s been a fat lazy idiot his whole life.
+4: He feels like he’s been a fat, lazy idiot his whole life.

 You know that scene in the Patriot when Benjamin Martin goes to save Gabriel after he was captured by the British?
-Then Martin saves Gabriel.

-He starts chopping a man to pieces with his tomahawk.
+Benjamin Martin starts chopping a man to pieces with his tomahawk.

-And honestly I’m kinda not believing it.
+And honestly, I’m kinda not believing it.